jcrawford/jcrawford.github.io/content/posts/2024/12/champions-keep-playing.md

 ---
-slug: "champions-keep-playing"
+slug: champions-keep-playing
-title: "Champions keep playing until they get it right"
+title: Champions keep playing until they get it right
+excerpt: >-
-excerpt: "Persistence separates those who dream from those who achieve in sports and life."
+  Persistence separates those who dream from those who achieve in sports and life.
-featuredImage: "/images/content/champions-keep-playing/featured.jpg"
+featuredImage: /images/content/champions-keep-playing/featured.jpg
-category: "sports"
+category: sports
-tags: ["sports", "motivation", "perseverance"]
+tags:
+  - sports
+  - motivation
+  - perseverance
-author: "joseph-crawford"
+author: joseph-crawford
-publishedAt: "2024-12-30"
+publishedAt: '2024-12-30'
-updatedAt: "2024-12-30"
+updatedAt: '2024-12-30'
 ---

 Every champion has a story of defeat before victory.
 Michael Jordan was cut from his high school basketball team.
 Serena Williams lost her first professional match.
 But champions share one quality: they refuse to quit when things get hard.
 Instead, they analyze what went wrong, adjust their approach, and try again.